Office of the Vice President for Student Affairs

 - Only students with employer or government-sponsored health insurance plans will be considered for insurance waivers.

-Detailed information on how to purchase the health insurance or submit documents to request an insurance waiver will be sent to international students by the International Office.
-This information is available on the International Office website: www.international.txstate.edu/current/Health-insurance-.
+Detailed information on how to purchase the health insurance or submit documents to request an insurance waiver will be sent to international students by the International Student and Scholar Services (ISSS).
+This information is available on the International Student and Scholar Services website: www.international.txstate.edu/current/Health-insurance-.

 International students will be able to purchase the health insurance online during open enrollment periods.
 The health insurance may be purchased on an annual basis or by semester.
-The health insurance plan must be purchased, or an insurance waiver approved, prior to the start of classes.
-Students who do not comply with this requirement will have a hold placed on their student account.
-The hold will be removed only after they purchase the student health insurance plan endorsed by the university.
-To have a hold removed, students must email their proof of enrollment in health insurance to firstname.lastname@example.org.
-Health insurance holds will be removed by 5 p.m. the next business day.
+The health insurance plan must be purchased, or an insurance waiver approved, prior to the start of classes each semester.

-Should you have any questions about the international student health insurance requirement, you may contact the International Office at email@example.com.
+Should you have any questions about the international student health insurance requirement, you may contact the International Student and Scholar Services at email@example.com.

 IMPORTANT: Students will receive notices about the health insurance requirement through their Bobcatmail account.

 State law requires all new students up to age 21 entering a public, private or independent institution of higher education in Texas to provide proof of immunization for bacterial meningitis.
-The vaccination must have been received within the previous five years.
+The vaccination must have been received within the previous five years prior to enrollment and at least 10 days before the start of classes.
 Students will not be able to register for classes until this requirement is met.
 Students will be notified by email if they are required to provide this documentation.
 Step-by-step instructions on how to upload the documents, information about exemptions and where to get the meningitis vaccination can be found on the Admissions website (admissions.txstate.edu).

 In addition to the recommended childhood immunizations, it is also recommended that students have two doses of measles (MMR) vaccine, a tetanus shot including diphtheria and acellular pertussis (Tdap) within the last 10 years and two doses of a varicella vaccine if the student has never had chicken pox.
 Hepatitis B vaccination is recommended for college students.
 Human Papillomavirus (HPV) vaccine is recommended for unvaccinated women up to 26 years of age and men up to 21 years of age.
 Most of these vaccinations are available at the Student Health Center.
 Testing for infectious tuberculosis (TB) is recommended for students in areas where TB is prevalent, such as Southeast Asia, Africa, the Eastern Mediterranean and Russia.